thaingocdung186/Predict-Energy-Building/README.md

 # Predicting The Energy Consumption Levels Of Buildings
+## Description:
+Based on building data, weather conditions, and historical energy consumption patterns to predict the energy consumption level of the building at a specific time point (Regression)
 ## Members
 - **Thái Ngọc Dũng** - 21521982  (Leader)
 - **Trần Hoàng Nhật** - 21522420